-- a) Work with schools through fundraising and work experience. - b) Offer support to business so that they are equipped to support their employees who may be end of life or have a loved one who is. - c) Increase the use of technology to support patients, such as text messaging, virtual video consultations, automated telephone advice and support and to continue to improve our website.
+- a) Work with schools through fundraising, human resources and voluntary services, encouraging opportunities for work experience and volunteering. - b) Offer support to business so that they are equipped to support their employees who may be end of life or have a loved one who is. - c) Increase the use of technology to support patients, such as text messaging, virtual video consultations, automated telephone advice and support and to continue to improve our website.